-10 REASONS WHY ANITIBOTICS FAIL
+9 REASONS WHY ANITIBOTICS FAIL

 - 1. Pickup-itis after purchase, the antibiotic remained in the pickup truck.
 It was never given to the sick animal. - 2.
 Sunshine-itis the bottle of antibiotic was set down on a barn windowsill.
 Exposure to strong sunlight and heat destroyed much of the antibiotic's potency.
-[For example, LA200, Oxytet100, Agrimycin200, Draxxin, Naxcel, Polyflex] Alternatively, the product may be labeled, "Do Not Freeze."
-If it requires thawing before it can be used, don't use it.
-[For example, Excenel, Excede, Agrimycin200] It is no longer strong enough to slow pathogen growth in an animal. - 3.
-Too-much-water-itis "The directions for reconstituting: Add 79 ml water to the powder."
-However, if I add 105 ml, then the bottle will treat an extra animal!
+It is no longer strong enough to slow pathogen growth in an animal. - 3.
+Too-much-water-itis The directions for reconstituting: Add 79ml water to the powder.
+However, if I add 105ml, then the bottle will treat an extra animal!
 Yes, this procedure will create more volume.
-Nevertheless, if I use the original dose with the overly dilute suspension, then the medication may not work.
+Nevertheless, if I use the original dose, then the medication may not work.
 Each injection carries too little of the active drug to do the job.
 That is, the minimum inhibitory concentration (MIC) of the drug in the blood will not be reached with the overly dilute product. - 4.
 Store-the-syringe-in-the-bottle-itis We always use the injectable antibiotic and a syringe at the same time.
 So, just stab the contaminated needle back into the bottle.
 That sends dirt into the antibiotic.
 Then, when the syringe tips to one side, the needle no longer fits tightly in the bottle stopper allowing more dirt to creep into the antibiotic, as well.
 This source of contamination is one reason we often keep open bottles of antibiotics refrigerated.
 Also, remember that contaminated needles potentially spread leukosis. - 5.
-Under-dosing-itis Doc recommended 20 ml daily.
+Under-dosing-itis The veterinary surgeon recommended 20ml daily.
 This is pretty expensive stuff.
-Maybe 10 ml would do the job.
+Maybe 10ml would do the job.
 But, all antibiotics depend on a minimum level of concentration in the animal's tissues to work effectively.
-The technical term is "minimum inhibitory concentration" and abbreviated as MIC.
+The technical term is "minimum inhibitory concentration" (MIC).